xobotyi/zoom-level/README.md

 Sadly i have no idea how to manage testing of this package, due to there is no known ways to control browser's zoom level.
 If you know how to do it - please let me know.

+## Related projects

+- [react-scrollbars-custom](https://www.npmjs.com/package/react-scrollbars-custom) &mdash; The best React custom scrollbars component.
+Allows you to customise scrollbars as you like it, crossbrowser!
+- [@xobotyi/scrollbar-width](https://www.npmjs.com/package/@xobotyi/scrollbar-width) &mdash; A tool to get browser's scrollbars width.
+- [@xobotyi/should-reverse-rtl-scroll](https://www.npmjs.com/package/@xobotyi/should-reverse-rtl-scroll) &mdash; A tool detecting if RTL scroll value should be negative.